karlseguin/gerb/readme.md

 # Gerb
 Gerb is a work in progress.
-Critically, only output tags are currently supported.
+Support for `for` and template inheritance are missing.

 ## Usage